solana-foundation/solana-improvement-documents/proposals/0140-migrate-config-to-core-bpf.md

 ## Impact

-Validator client teams are no longer required to implement and maintain a Config program within their runtime.
+Validator client teams are no longer required to implement and maintain the Config program within their runtime.

 All validator client teams can work to maintain the single Config program together.